wilberquito/Paradigms-and-Programming-Languages/Haskell/Session3.md

     putStrLn ("Hey " ++ name ++ ", you rock!")
 ```

-The `do` notation is syntax suggar for work with all `Monads`,
+The `do` notation is syntax suggar to work with all kind of `Monads`,
 the `do` notation opens a block of inpurity.
-That's why why
+That's why
 can perform dirty actions here.

-Here is another example a litle bit more complex than the previous main.
+Here is another example, this is a litle bit more complex than the previous main.

 ```haskell
 import Random